Breadinator/dpl/README.md

 # DPL
-The Dick-Cheney-Memorial Programming Language is a BLAZINGLY slow, staticly-typed, LLVM-backend shitlang.
+The Dick-Cheney-Memorial Programming Language is a BLAZINGLY slow, statically-typed, LLVM-backend shitlang.

 The Definitely-Worth-Using Programming Language is a toy project I started as a hobby.